matusnovak/fineframework/tutorials/math-var.md

-# Var - JSON-like data structure
+# Any - JSON-like data structure

-This tutorial will explain how the ffw::Var class can accept and hold any data type, including creating JSON like data structures via key value pairs and arrays.
+This tutorial will explain how the ffw::Any class can accept and hold any data type, including creating JSON like data structures via key value pairs and arrays.

 ## Basics